Badboy1307/Sky130_RTL_Synth_Workshop/README.md

   * Lab for Sequential Optimizations
   * Lab for Sequential Optimizations for unused inputs

-- DAY-4 Gate Level Synthesis (GLS), Synthesis-Simulation mismatch and Blocking/Non-blocking statements
+- DAY-4 Gate Level Synthesis (GLS) Synthesis-Simulation mismatch and Blocking/Non-blocking statements
   * GLS
   * Synthesis- Simulation Mismatches
   * Lab for GLS Synthesis Simulation Mismatch
   * Lab for Synthesis Simulation Mismatch for blocking statements

-- Day-5 If, Case, For Loop and for Generate statements
+- Day-5 If Case For Loop and for Generate statements
   * If statements
   * Case statements
   * Lab for Incomplete If statements